khansakib01/khansakib01/README.md

 # Hello, I'm Sakib Khan

-I'm a passionate MCA student who's enthusiastic about learning new technologies and growing my career as a web developer.
-JavaScript is my current focus, and I'm excited about the endless possibilities it offers.
+I'm a passionate developer who's enthusiastic about learning new technologies and growing my career as a web developer.
+React is my current focus, and I'm excited about the endless possibilities it offers.

 ## 🚀 About Me

-- 🌱 I'm currently pursuing my Master's in Computer Applications (MCA).
 - 💻 I'm passionate about web development and technologies.
 - 📚 I'm constantly learning and exploring new things in the tech world.